MV10/HttpFileCache/README.md

 };
 ```

+URI case sensitivity can be tricky.
+According to the standards, only the protocol (HTTP or HTTPS) and the domain name are case insensitive.
+In practice, most URIs are fully case insensitive, although non-Windows servers can be picky about this, and some systems intentionally use case sensitivity as part of their identifier schemes (YouTube is a major example).
+In the application for which HttpFileCache was designed, end-users will specify URIs in config files, and so it is safest to disable case sensitivity by default.
+On the other hand, if case sensitivity is enabled, the worst that will happen is you may end up with multiple copies of the file in the cache.

+The `Logger` property is a standard `ILogger` object as defined by _Microsoft.Extensions.Logging_ (which can be provided by other libraries such as _Serilog_).

+The `UseExpiredFiles` setting is explained in more detail below, but it determines whether the client application will receive a known-expired file to use while a new copy is being retrieved.

+## Retrieving Files

 File retrieval consists of sending the file URI, a unique integer identifier generated and maintaned by your application, and a callback function which receives the integer identifier and a `CachedFileData` object.
 If the `CachedFileData` object is null, the request failed.
 If an `ILogger` object was provided in configuration, the log will reflect the reason for the failure.

 This is an example of a file-retrieval request: